Musée d'Art et d'Archéologie du Périgord: (left) tombstone of Bishop Saffarius; (right) VIth century sarcophagus (see some other finely carved

 combed Byzantine capitals were made in the XIXth century, maybe bearing in mind those at Philippi or Constantinople.

-In 1998 Saint-Front was included in the UNESCO World Heritage List with other French churches on the route to Santiago de Compostela, e.g. the former Cathedral of Saint-Bertrand-de-Comminges, Saint-Just-de-Valcabrère, Basilica of Saint-Sernin at Toulouse and Basilica of Saint-Seurin at Toulouse.
+In 1998 Saint-Front was included in the UNESCO World Heritage List with other French churches on the route to Santiago de Compostela, e.g. Saint-Eutrope at Saintes, the former Cathedral of Saint-Bertrand-de-Comminges, Saint-Just-de-Valcabrère, Basilica of Saint-Sernin at Toulouse and Basilica of Saint-Seurin at Bordeaux.

 Musée d'Art et d'Archéologie du Périgord: materials from Saint-Front